Many people will experience communication problems as a result of a stroke. There are various strategies to help them recover these skills.

-Dysarthria and dyspraxia relate to the physical production of speech sounds.
+Dysarthria and dyspraxia relate to the physical production of sounds in speaking.

-A person with dysarthria can find the words, but they cannot form them because of a physical problem, such as muscular weakness.
-This may cause the words to come out slurred or in short bursts.
-This slurring does not necessarily reflect the person’s state of mind.
-It is likely that only their ability to communicate is limited.
+A person with dysarthria can find the words but cannot form them because of a physical problem, such as muscular weakness.
+As a result, words may come out slurred or in short bursts.
+This does not necessarily reflect the person’s state of mind.

-Dyspraxia involves difficulty with movement and coordination, so that the muscles needed for speech sounds may not work properly or in the correct order.
-This, too, can affect speech.
+Dyspraxia involves difficulty with movement and coordination.
+It can cause the muscles related to speech to not work properly or in the necessary order.

-Some people are aware that they are experiencing these changes.
-If so, letting others know what the problem is can help to combat the issue.
+A person may realize that they are experiencing these changes.
+If so, letting others know about the situation can help prevent misunderstandings.

-However, a person with anosognosia will be unable to recognize that anything is wrong, due to a lack of insight resulting from damage to the brain.
-This can hinder recovery.
+However, a person with anosognosia is unable to recognize that anything is wrong, due to damage to the brain.
+This can hinder their recovery.

 Speech therapy is a key part of rehabilitation after a stroke.

 A speech therapist helps people with swallowing, which a stroke can severely impair.
 The ability to swallow can affect how well a person produces language.

 The therapist also helps teach and practice activities that include: